News

 PhD fellowships for start in Spring or Autumn 2026

 Would you like to join our lab as a PhD student in 2026?
 We have several openings.
 Read more about reasons to join CopeNLU here.
-Start in Spring 2026 A fully funded 3-year PhD fellowship on explainable natural language understanding for a start in Spring 2026 is available as part of the ExplainYourself project on Explainable and Robust Automatic Fact Checking.
-The position requires candidates to have completed a Master’s degree by the start date.
+Start in Spring 2026 We have two fully funded 3-year PhD fellowships available for a start in Spring 2026: Position 1: Explainable Natural Language Understanding A fully funded 3-year PhD fellowship on explainable natural language understanding for a start in Spring 2026 is available as part of the ExplainYourself project on Explainable and Robust Automatic Fact Checking.

 3 Papers to be Presented at ACL 2025